owlbarn/tutorial/book/optimisation/README.md

 ## Global Optimisation and Constrained Optimisation

-So far we have talked about unconstrained optimisation, mostly to find local optimal.
+This chapter mainly focuses on unconstrained optimisation, mostly to find local optimal.
 In the rest of this chapter we will give a very very brief introduction to global optimisation and constrained optimisation

-The basic idea of global optimisation.
+The basic idea of global optimisation is to provide effective search methods and heuristics to traverse the search space effectively.

-The type of problems covered constrained optimisation; applications.
-Currently can they be solved and how to solve them with existing tools.
+One method is to start from sufficient number of initial points and find the local optimal, the choose the smallest/largest value from them.
+Another heuristic is to try stepping away from a local optimal value by taking a finite amplitude step away from it, perform the optimisation method, and see if it leads to a better solution or still the same.

+One example of algorithm: Simulated Annealing Methods.

+The constrained optimisation is another large topic we haven't covered in this chapter.

+Application of linear programming and non-linear programming.

+Their current status (how difficult to solve etc.), classic methods, and some existing tools.

+Their connection with the unconstrained method we have introduced.

+Refer to these book for more detail.

 ## Exercise